elix22/Urho3D-Lightmap/README.md

 * lightmap - used for dynamic environment.
 * unlit - used for static environment.

-#### Full OpenGL Implementation
-I've applied the same changes to the hlsl shader for texture baking, but for some reason, I only get black images from the view capture.
-I will not be pursuing this fix.

 ---
 ### Setup:
 * the default lightmap texture size is set to 64x64.
 Override in **LightmapCreator::QueueNodesForIndirectLightProcess(), BeginIndirectLighting()**.